ovillegasb/Ctools/C Pointers.md

 ## Using the const Qualifie with Pointers

 The **const qualifier** enable you to inform the compiler that the value of a particular variable should not be modified.

+## `sizeof` Operator

+C provides the special unary operator `sizeof` to determine the size in bytes of an array (or any other data type).

+The number of elements in an array also can be determinated with `sizeof`.
+For example

+    double real[22];
+    sizeof(real) / sizeof(real[0])

+## Pointer Expressions and Pointer Arithmetic

+## Relationship between Pointers and Arrays

+Arrays and pointers are intimately related in C and often may be used interchangeably.
+An  array name can be thought of as a constant pointer.